AustinCodingAcademy/advanced-redux-address-book/README.md

   searchText: ""
 }
 ```
-2. using store in index.js
+### Store
+- Where the state is held?
 1. create store.js
 ```javascript
 import {createStore} from 'redux';